-Entering into F\F mode is done through the System Services using CoreSysServices IP core.
-The F\F request and command service is generated by initiating F\F entry request through the port ff\trig to the FF\BLKS.
+Entering into the F\F mode is done through the System Services using CoreSysServices IP core.
+The F\F request and command service is generated by initiating the F\F entry request through the port ff\trig to the FF\BLKS.
 Upon the trigger of the ff\trig port, the FF\BLKS sends a service enable request along with a service command byte describing the function to be performed.
 The F\F service requests the System Controller to execute the F\F entry sequence.
 When the F\F service begins execution, the System Controller informs the HPMS by sending a command byte E0H that F\F shutdown is imminent.
-The service is stalled until this command byte can be accepted by the COMM\BLK FIFO.
+The service is stalled until this command byte is accepted by the COMM\BLK FIFO.
 If a new service request is received while servicing another request, the new service request is immediately aborted.
-Refer to the "Flash\Freeze Service" section in the IGLOO2 FPGA System Controller User Guide for more details.
+For more information, refer to the "Flash\Freeze Service" section in the UG0450: IGLOO2 FPGA System Controller User Guide.

 As the F\F system service command is initiated, the System Controller disables the fabric, each eNVM block, or the MSS PLL circuit based on the options specified.
 All these options are available as System Services through CoreSysServices IP core by defining the SERV\OPTION\MODE [2:0] input.
-This defines the mode options for F\F. Refer to the CoreSysServices IP Handbook for more details.
+This defines the mode options for F\F. For more information, refer to the CoreSysServices IP Handbook.